 I swear we have extra people we are doing laundry for that I don’t know about!

 Mt.
 Washmore never goes away.
-It may erode just a little, but then, in the blink of an eye it has grown another foot or two. *sigh*
+It may erode just a little with the help of my trusty washer but then, in the blink of an eye, it has grown another foot or two. *sigh*

 While I have made peace with housework for the most part, Mt.
 Washmore is something I still despise.